GloriaGio/vqa-stm32mp2/README.md

 ---

-## 5. Cambiare file config per avere modello diverso
+## 5. Configuration and Advanced Options

 ...